Optimal Online Change Detection via Random Fourier Features: Introduction

 In the online change point detection problem, data is observed sequentially, and the goal is to flag a change if the distribution of the data changes.
 The problem dates back to the early work of \citet{page54continuous}, and has now been extensively studied in the statistics and machine learning literature \citep{lai98information,basseville93abrupt,siegmund13sequential}.
 However, these classical approaches assume that the data are low-dimensional and that the pre- and post-change distributions belong to a known parametric family.
 In modern applications, both assumptions are usually not satisfied.
 Examples of modern online change point detection problems include: detecting changes in audio streams \citep{bietti15onlineem}, in videos \citep{abouelailah15abrupt, kim09using}, in highway traffic data \citep{grossman05real}, in internet traffic data \citep{levy09detection}, or in cardiac time series \citep{yang06adaptive}.
 Further, such data frequently has high volume, and online change point detection procedures should still be able to process new data in real time and with limited memory.

 While algorithms for the problem of non-parametric online change point detection have been proposed---see Section~\ref{section: related work} for a brief overview---state-of-the-art methods suitable for modern data suffer from at least one of the following two limitations.
 First, most procedures are not genuinely online from a statistical perspective, in the sense that they either assume the pre-change distribution to be known completely or they assume having access to historical data known to be from the pre-change distribution.
 Second, most approaches require the user to specify a window parameter over which local tests for a change in distribution will be applied.
 Choosing such a window is notoriously difficult \citep{romano23fast}, and choosing the window too small or too large leads to a reduction in power or an increase in the detection delay, respectively.
+Moreover, the window size imposes a limit on the historic data considered, rendering detecting sufficiently small changes impossible.

 Motivated by the above limitations and challenges, we propose a new algorithm called Online RFF-MMD (Random Fourier Feature Maximum Mean Discrepancy).
 On a high level, the algorithm performs sequential two-sample tests based on the kernel-based maximum mean discrepancy (MMD; \citep{smola07hilbert,gretton12kernel}).
 Crucially, approximating the maximum mean discrepancy using random Fourier features (RFFs; \citep{rahimi07random}) leads to a detection statistic that can be computed in linear and updated in constant time.
 By embedding these local tests in a sequential testing scheme on a dyadic grid of candidate change point locations, we obtain an algorithm that does not require a window parameter and features a time and space complexity logarithmic in the amount of data observed.